kingashuu/E-commerce-Project-in-ci/readme.rst

 ###################
-This is E-commerce web app project using Codeigniter framework and HMVC
+This is E-commerce web app project using Codeigniter framework and HMVC Extension
 ###################

 **********************